Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Manifolds Equipped with Lagrangians

 proven in Section \ref{section: reduction to a monoid}.
 Corollary B then follows by combining this with Theorem \ref{theorem: infinite loopspace structure}.
 Corollary C follows by combining the weak homotopy equivalence $B\mathcal{M}_{2n+1} \simeq B\Cob^{\mathcal{L}, \emptyset}_{\theta^{n}}$, with the homology equivalence $\mb{B}_{\infty} \rightarrow \Omega_{0}B\mathcal{M}_{2n+1}$ established in Section \ref{subsection: group completion}.
 To obtain Corollary D we do the following.
 Consider the commutative diagram

 and notice that the downwards left arrow (which is given by the inclusions of the terms of the colimit sequence into the colimit) is surjective on homology and thus injective in cohomology (with rational coefficients).
 The kernel of the left hand vertical map in cohomology is therefore the same as that of the top horizontal arrow.
 Composing with the weak homotopy equivalence $\Omega B\Cob_{\theta^{n}} \stackrel{\simeq} \longrightarrow \Omega^\infty\MT\theta^{n}$ yields the claim.
-With the main results from the introduction established, the rest of the paper is devoted to proving Theorems \ref{theorem: inclusion of disk} - \ref{theorem: infinite loopspace structure}.